jabney/regex-replace-loader/README.md

   match['index']  // the position of the match in the input string match['input']  // the original source input string

-  return match[0] // This would result in an "identity" operation, where
+  return match[0] // This would result in an "identity" operation,
-                  // the replaced value is the same as the original }
+                  // where the replaced value is the same as the
+                  // original matched value
+}
 ```